The Core Argument

 "Can't logic be wrong?
 Maybe the proofs don't apply to real life."

-The proofs use the simplest logical principles available — a conclusion cannot precede its premise, affirming the consequent is invalid, a tendency is not a law.
+The proofs use the simplest logical principles available — affirming the consequent is invalid, a tendency is not a law, and a claim about something that never existed cannot be a discovery.
 These are not exotic claims.
 They are the same principles you use when you say "the ground is wet, but that doesn't mean it rained."
 If these principles fail, all reasoning fails — including the reasoning you'd use to reject them.

 "How do you know the mind actually runs this pipeline?
 Maybe the logic is valid but the mind doesn't work this way."